-Shou Mei aficionados like to talk about the great balance between alert and calm aided by this tea.
+Shou Mei aficionados like to talk about the great balance between alert and calm aided by this tea (thanks to the naturally occurring molecules Caffeine and an amino acid called L-Theanine).
 That probably explains why monks in China prefer Shou Mei for hours of daily mediation without drowsiness.
 The balance carries over into the flavor with lightly caramelized honey and lotus leaves but not too much of either one.
 The texture is pure smoothness without even a hint of bitterness or astringency.

 It seems like everyone in Fuding is either involved in white tea production somehow or at very least loves drinking it.
 Even local food reflects white tea’s balance.
 The most famous dish, rou pian (肉片）, is a refreshing soup with sort of elongated pork meatballs, lightly spicy peppers and a touch of vinegar that sounds strong but isn’t.
 Even the local fermented vegetables attain a balance between sour and salty that can easily get out of hand in other areas of China.